 Inquiries into work status, leisure status, level of daily activity, mood, and sleep status allow the clinician to evaluate extent to which myofascial pain is contributing to functional impairment.

 Routine laboratory screening is not indicated or recommended for most cases of MPS.
-However, in complex or refractory cases, such as in the presence of other comorbidities or if concern for an inflammatory myopathy, laboratory screening may be warranted.
+However, in complex or refractory cases, such as in the presence of other comorbidities or if concern for an underlying inflammatory condition including myopathy, inflammatory arthritis, or vasculitis, laboratory screening may be warranted.
 Laboratory testing may include rheumatologic markers (ESR, CRP, ANA, RF, anti-CCP antibodies), chronic infections like hepatitis C and Lyme disease, iron, liver function, thyroid, estrogen, growth hormones, and levels of vitamins B1, B6, B12, and D.2

 MPS is a clinical diagnosis, and there are no established imaging studies routinely used in its diagnosis.
 There is no standard imaging criteria for TrP identification.
 However, if there is high suspicion for an underlying joint or connective tissue disorder, spine radiographs, diagnostic musculoskeletal ultrasound, and/or magnetic resonance imaging may be useful to identify other potential contributors such as tendinopathies, osteoarthritis, disc herniations, facet disease, or radiculopathy.